-Princess has long placed a high priority on making cruise vacations accessible for passengers with special needs.
+Princess Cruises has long placed a high priority on making cruise vacations accessible for wheelchair travel and passengers with special needs.
 Princess initiated its Access program in 1992 to raise the standards of cruise ship accessibility across the fleet.
 Since then, for their innovation and commitment, they have been honored by the National Business & Disability Council and the Western Law Center for Disability Rights; the only time such honors have been awarded to a cruise line.

 For travelers with limited mobility, all of Princess’ vessels have ADA wheelchair accessible staterooms.
 The Crown Class Ships, specifically the Emerald Princess and Ruby Princess, and the Diamond Class Ships, specifically the Diamond Princess and Sapphire Princess, have the most accessible staterooms, with 30 and 27 accessible staterooms, respectfully, and are in a variety of categories.

 Guests with sight and hearing disabilities will also find the ships to be accommodating.
 The vessels are equipped with Braille elevator call buttons, audible arrival sounds and infrared listening assistance systems in the theatres.
 Portable room kits featuring a visual and tactile alert system for door knocking, telephone ringing, alarm clock and smoke detector are available upon request.
 Televisions on-board provide close captioning, and ship libraries feature a selection of books on tape.
-Princess ships also feature JAWS Screen Reading software with headsets in each Internet Café.
+Princess Cruises also feature JAWS Screen Reading software with headsets in each Internet Café.